There’s lots to see, do and experience in Warrnambool, so we’ve hand-picked a few essential need-to-knows to settle you into your beach side holiday.

 The Warrnambool Art Gallery showcases thought-provoking permanent and touring exhibitions.
 Year-round highlights include various Aboriginal artifacts as well as artworks depicting Tower Hill game reserve.
 A portrait of Warrnambool icon, David Fletcher Jones, is prominent.

 Deep Blue Hotel and Hot Springs is where you’ll find the outdoor geothermal pools.
-For adults only, the healing mineral waters from deep in the earth are pumped up into 15 different pools (surrounded by gardens, caves and rockeries) with differing temperatures.
-There’s also a Nourish Dome where you can take a break from the baths for some fantastic food and beverages, including health shots.
+The healing mineral waters from deep in the earth are pumped up into 15 different pools (surrounded by gardens, caves and rockeries) with differing temperatures to enjoy.

 There are loads of different eateries in and around Warrnambool, from takeaway and family restaurants, to foods from different cultures and fine-dining.
 Some suggestions: